luisvinicius09/ror-social-scaffold/README.md

 # Scaffold for social media app with Ruby on Rails

 > This repo includes intial code for social media app with basic styling.
-Its purpose is to be a starting point for Microverse students.
+Its purpose is to be a starting point for Microverse students, to implement a friendship system.

 ## Built With